chaos-mesh/chaos-mesh/website/blog/2020-10-14-chaos-mesh-x-hacktoberfest.md

 ## How can you participate

+So we are all set up for you in Hacktoberfest - labeled [suitable issues](https://github.com/chaos-mesh/chaos-mesh/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest) with “Hacktoberfest”, and updated the [Contributing Guide](https://github.com/chaos-mesh/chaos-mesh/blob/master/CONTRIBUTING.md).

 How can you participate?
 It could not be easier with the following steps:

 1. Sign up for [Hacktoberfest](https://hacktoberfest.digitalocean.com/login) using your GitHub account between Oct 1 and Oct 31.